Neutron-star seismology with realistic, finite-temperature nuclear matter: Introduction

 There are notable exceptions to the trend of assuming one-parameter matter models.
-This includes work on incorporating superfluidity \cite{2001MNRAS.328.1129A,2002PhRvD..66j4002A,2004MNRAS.348..625P,2008PhRvD..78h3008L} and crustal physics \cite{2015PhRvD..92f3009K,2019CQGra..36j5004A} into the modelling.
-Additionally, there are oscillation studies for supernovae \cite{2018ApJ...861...10M} and proto-neutron stars \cite{2003MNRAS.342..629F}, where the matter is hot and out of equilibrium, which rely on data extracted from general-relativistic hydrodynamical simulations.
-In our calculation, we determine the oscillation modes of fluid neutron stars with realistic stratification in the matter.
-But importantly the background is taken to be a fully relativistic equilibrium.
-This makes the numerical computation more tractable (and potentially more precise), as well as appropriate for isolated neutron stars.
+This includes work on incorporating realistic stratification with \cite{2021PhRvD.103l3009J,2021PhRvD.104l3032C,2025MNRAS.536.1967C} and without the Cowling approximation \cite{2022PhRvD.105j3025Z}, superfluidity \cite{2001MNRAS.328.1129A,2002PhRvD..66j4002A,2004MNRAS.348..625P,2008PhRvD..78h3008L} and crustal physics \cite{2015PhRvD..92f3009K,2019CQGra..36j5004A} into the modelling.
+There is also a large body of literature dedicated to understanding the oscillation spectra of compact remnants following core-collapse supernovae (\textit{e.g.}, Refs.~\cite{2003MNRAS.342..629F,2018MNRAS.474.5272T,2018ApJ...861...10M,2019MNRAS.482.3967T,2023MNRAS.523.2236R,2023PhRvL.131s1201J}).
+In this context, the matter is hot and out of equilibrium, and the oscillation studies rely on data extracted from general-relativistic hydrodynamical simulations.
+The latter point is a notable difference with respect to the numerical implementation that we adopt in this paper, where we solve for both the background and the fluid perturbations in a coupled fashion.
+Furthermore, we go beyond the state of the art by calculating the stratification at the level of the equation of state for a three-parameter, tabulated equation of state.

 This paper is organised as follows.
 In Sec.~\ref{sec:Thermo}, we lay out the thermodynamical framework that forms the basis of three-parameter nuclear-matter equations of state---connecting realistic equations of state with the barotropic models that are usually implemented.
 The mode calculation is detailed in Sec.~\ref{sec:Pulsation}.
 In this section, we explicitly show how the matter enters the mathematical formulation of the problem.
 Adopting a finite-temperature nuclear-matter model in Sec.~\ref{sec:Implement}, we compute the relevant thermodynamics directly from the equation of state and present oscillation results for a low-temperature neutron star.
-We also show the thermal evolution of the perturbations of a neutron star with uniform redshifted temperature.
+We also consider two thermal models, including a neutron star with uniform redshifted temperature and one with constant entropy per baryon, and compare the two cases.
 Finally, we summarise and conclude in Sec.~\ref{sec:Conc}.

 In this article, we use a positive metric signature $(-, +, +, +)$ and adopt the Einstein summation convention, where repeated indices denote a summation.
 We use early Latin characters $a, b, c, \ldots$ for spacetime indices and later symbols $j, k, l \ldots$ to represent spatial indices.
 The labels $(\ell, \m)$ represent the spherical-harmonic numbers.
 Unless specified otherwise, we will assume natural units, where $G = c = k_\text{B} = 1$.